turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 ### Patterns

-Another neat feature supported by redis is the ability to subscribe to "patterns" of channels.
+Another neat feature supported by Redis is the ability to subscribe to "patterns" of channels.
 This is done with the `psubscribe` function.
 Consider our previous example of multiple namespaced channels around "posts" (`posts:create`, `posts:destroy`, `posts:update`).